Becoming a True Son - Part 1

 Something life-changing for us both needed to happen.

-When a friend in Colorado invited Baer and me to join them on a 2-day father-son backpacking trip, I decided to turn it into a longer trip and requested over a week off work to make it happen.
+When a friend in Colorado invited Baer and me to join them on a 2-day father-son backpacking trip, I decided to turn it into a longer adventure and requested over a week off work to make it happen.
 I somehow knew God was up to something.
-When I pitched the idea to Baer he did not get excited but merely consented.
+When I pitched the idea to Baer he consented, but did not get excited.

 My heart spent the next few weeks anticipating some redemption in our strained relationship and wrestling with how to make it more than a mere vacation.
 It needed to be a magnanimous act of love that might somehow cover my past sins and blaze a new trail into our shared journey as men.
 My prayers were simple.